thrive-centre/thrive-centre.github.io/_pages/accessibility.md

 # Accessibility Statement

-This statement relates only to web pages with a web address beginning **www.thrive-centre.com**, which are pages on the main THRIVE Centre website, created using the Jekyll static site generator and maintained via GitHub.
+This statement relates only to web pages with a web address beginning **www.thrive-centre.com**, which are pages on the main THRIVE Centre website.

 For other web addresses you may be linked to, please refer to the accessibility statement for their domain or sub-domains.
 If you have any suggestions, please send us an email at [thrive@uwl.ac.uk](mailto:thrive@uwl.ac.uk).